seccanj/video-manipulator/README.md

 You can see all contained streams by clicking on the arrow icon.

 Once you have a video imported, you can do several things with it:
-a. select one or more contained video streams and click "Extract video".
+1. select one or more contained video streams and click "Extract video".
 This will extract each selected video stream into its own file.
-b. select one or more contained audio streams and click "Extract audio".
+2. select one or more contained audio streams and click "Extract audio".
 This will extract each selected audio stream into its own file.
-c. select one or more contained subtitle streams and click "Extract subtitle".
+3. select one or more contained subtitle streams and click "Extract subtitle".
 This will extract each selected subtitle stream into its own file.

 With the "Merge" function you can create a new video file that contains your desired video, audio and subtitle streams.